Room for One More (film)

 Room for One More is a 1952 American family comedy-drama film directed by Norman Taurog, produced by Henry Blanke, and starring Cary Grant and Betsy Drake.
 The screenplay, written by Jack Rose and Melville Shavelson, was based on the 1950 autobiography of the same name by Anna Perrott Rose.
+It was the second and last film that the then-married Grant and Drake made together.

 Plot

 Anna Rose visits an orphanage and decides to foster a child.
 Jane, a very unhappy 13-year-old, moves in with Anna, her engineer husband, George "Poppy" Rose, and their three children (Trot, Tim, and Teenie) for two weeks.
 Resentful at first, Jane eventually forms a bond with the Roses.
 When Jane's two-week visit comes to an end, it is Poppy who decides to let her stay.